LukaszMruczkowski/AI_ML_Projects/Optimization/Crossword/README.md

 ## Files

-The `data` directory contains the structure and words files for the crossword puzzles, one is welcome to add more data files to this directory to test the functionality or just for fun.
-The `crossword.py` file has two classes, `variable` and `crossword` to help solving the crossword puzzles.
+The `data` directory contains the structure and word files for the crossword puzzles, one is welcome to add more data files to this directory to test the functionality or just for fun.
+The `crossword.py` file has two classes, `variable` and `crossword` to help solve the crossword puzzles.
 The main solving functions are in the `generate.py` file.
-In this file, main function takes arguments form command line and decide which structure and words files to use and call the solve function which uses other helper functions in the file
+In this file, the main function takes arguments from command-line decides which structure and word files to use, and calls the solve function which uses other helper functions in the file

 ## How to Use